sebawita/NLP/What is Natural Language Processing.md

 ### Collision Detection

-Just like the frequent tokens for each conversation are highlighted as more important, NLP also identifies those tokens that keep repeating accross different conversations.
+Just like the frequent tokens for each conversation are highlighted as more important, NLP also identifies those tokens that keep repeating across different conversations.
 This is called Collision Detection.

 The idea is that if the token (what) is used in training for multiple conversations then you can imagine that matching that token, is not as helpful as matching a unique or a highlighted token.
 Therefore, we should treat it as less important.

-To understand this process better, it is best to think about the tokens belonging to each conversation as a set of tokens.
-As a result, we can display the highlighted tokens as a single token in each set.
+To understand this process better, it is best to visualise each conversation tokens as they belong to their respective set of tokens.
+As a result, we can display the highlighted tokens (in green) as a single token in each set.
 Like this:

 <img src="./img/set.png" height="350px">

-As part of the Colision Detection step, NLP looks for duplicates between all conversations sets, and marks them as colisions.
+As part of the Collision Detection step, NLP looks for duplicates between all conversations sets and marks them as collisions.

 **Example**